 After I got our ticket to New Zealand, I started researching must see places.
 Waiheke Island, New Zealand was one of them, and just a short ferry ride away from Auckland.
 It was also recommended to me by someone who had visited with kids, so I figured I had to include it in our itinerary.
-There’s plenty to do on Waiheke Island for families as well as for people without kids.
+There’s plenty to do on Waiheke Island, New Zealand with kids, as well as for people traveling without kids.

 We went to Waiheke Island the first week of February 2018.
 Aiden spent his birthday on Waiheke Island.

 Waiheke Island, New Zealand Weather

 We visited Waiheke Island, New Zealand with kids in February and the weather was warm, in the 70’s.
 Which was absolutely perfect

 How To Get To Waiheke Island, New Zealand With Kids